Hellion (character): Xavier Institute

-Post M-Day
+M-Day aftermath

 In the aftermath of M-Day, the previous squad system has been abandoned due to the diminished number of powered students.
 Those left have been placed to join the only squad that would train under the X-Men, called the New X-Men team.
 Just prior to the competition, Emma asked Julian to make sure that X-23 was eliminated early.
 However, when given the chance to knock her out, he saved her instead, because he owed her for doing the same during a session in the "Danger Cave".
 As a result, Emma placed Surge as team leader to punish Julian.
 Surge and Hellion had a well documented mutual dislike for each other, which only intensified after M-Day.
 When Sofia overheard Julian saying the depowered David Alleyne no longer belonged at the institute, the also now human Mantega ended her relationship with Keller.
 She abruptly left the Institute and left Hellion angry and distraught.
 Julian and Sofia have both been known to dream of each other since Sofia left the school.

-Mercury Falling

 Julian, having trouble with his powers, is practicing with Beast in the Danger Room when he accidentally blows a hole in the floor.
 After taking a shower, he goes looking for Mercury when he comes across Loa, Rockslide, and Anole watching the Young Avengers on TV.
 He eventually finds a bloodied X-23 and finds out Mercury has been kidnapped by the Facility and tags along.
 X-23 uses her underworld contacts to find Mercury's captors and Julian is horrified when Laura kills people working for the people who created her and he tells her not to.
 They head to the Facility and are confronted by Kimura and a squad of guards.
 After a brief fight, Julian throws Kimura a few miles away and together they find Mercury; when they are confronted by a bunch of Predator Xs, one injures his shoulder.

-Quest for Magik

 Alongside Nori, Hellion is one of the students who was not transported to Limbo.
 While he and Surge argue about his reckless disregard for her leadership by leaving with X-23 to save Mercury and not telling her, the other students inside the X-Mansion get transported to Limbo while they are still outside.
 Trance used her powers to get a message to the two.
 She told them that they were taken to hell and then she said "Belasco" and disappeared.
 Surge and Hellion went to the O*N*E. They found out that Amanda Sefton was in a coma in Germany.
 The two demanded that they be the ones to go see her.
 Later Hellion, Surge, and a Sentinel are transported to Limbo by Sefton.
 They are greeted by thousands if not millions of demons.
 After Illyana comes to her senses, she teleports everyone back to the X-Mansion.